Skip to content

 Cloud

-Master the hyperscalers that run your Kubernetes clusters.
+Master the hyperscaler that actually runs your Kubernetes clusters.

 Kubernetes doesn’t exist in a vacuum.
 It runs on AWS, GCP, or Azure — and you need to know the cloud platform underneath.
-This track takes you from cloud fundamentals to production-grade managed Kubernetes.
+This track takes you from cloud fundamentals to managed Kubernetes operations and then into the architecture and operating-model decisions that show up in real production environments.

 Rosetta Stone (cross-provider concepts)